r4victor/tenthousandmeters/content/blog/python_bts_13.md

 The server can tolerate one CPU-bound thread quite well.
 But since the I/O-bound thread needs to compete with all CPU-bound threads for the GIL, as we add more threads, the performance drops massively.
 The fix is more of a hack.
 Why don't CPython developers just implement a proper GIL?

+**Update from October 7, 2021**: I've now learned that restricting threads to one core helps with the convoy effect only when the client is restricted to the same core, which is how I set up the benchmark.
+See [the notes](#footnote1) for details.

 ## A proper GIL

 The fundamental problem with the GIL is that it interferes with the OS scheduler.
 Ideally, you would like to run an I/O-bound thread as soon the I/O operation it waits for completes.
 And that's what the OS scheduler usually does.
 In CPython, however, the thread then immediately gets stuck waiting for the GIL, so the OS scheduler's decision doesn't really mean anything.
 You may try to get rid of the switch interval so that a thread that wants the GIL gets it without delay, but then you have a problem with CPU-bound threads because they want the GIL all the time.